PayPal Mafia

-The "PayPal Mafia" is a group of former PayPal employees and founders who have since founded and/or developed additional technology companies such as Tesla, Inc., LinkedIn, Palantir Technologies, SpaceX, Affirm, Slide, Kiva, YouTube, Yelp, and Yammer.
-Most of the members attended Stanford University or University of Illinois Urbana–Champaign at some point in their studies.
+The PayPal Mafia is a group of former PayPal employees and founders who have since founded and/or developed additional technology companies based in Silicon Valley, such as LinkedIn, Palantir Technologies, SpaceX, Affirm, Slide, Kiva, YouTube, Yelp, and Yammer.
+Most of the members attended Stanford University or the University of Illinois Urbana-Champaign.

 History

-Originally, PayPal was a money-transfer service offered by a company called Confinity which was acquired by X.com in 1999.
+Originally, PayPal was a money-transfer service offered by a company called Confinity, which merged with X.com in 1999.
 Later, X.com was renamed PayPal and purchased by eBay in 2002.
 The original PayPal employees had difficulty adjusting to eBay's more traditional corporate culture and within four years all but 12 of the first 50 employees had left.
 They remained connected as social and business acquaintances, and a number of them worked together to form new companies and venture firms in subsequent years.
 This group of PayPal alumni became so prolific that the term PayPal Mafia was coined.
-The term gained even wider exposure when a 2007 article in Fortune magazine used the phrase in its headline and featured a photo of former PayPal employees in gangster attire.
+The term gained even wider exposure when a 2007 article in Fortune magazine featured the group, along with a now-iconic photograph of its members dressed in mafia-style attire, highlighting their influence in Silicon Valley and their role in founding or investing in major technology companies.